 In addition to the Richter System harmonicas, many other types were developed, probably the most important one being the slide chromatic harmonica.
-This was brought out by Hohner around 1910, although there are patents for similar instruments dating back to the late 1800s.
+This was first advertised by Hohner around 1910, although there are patents for similar instruments dating back to the late 1800s.
 Hohner advertised their first chromatic model in 1898, the "Up To Date Chromatically Tuned", but it quickly vanished without trace.
 More than a decade later, Hohner re-entered the chromatic area with their "Chromatic Harmonica".
 Essentially these are two diatonic harmonicas in one casing, one tuned a semi-tone above the other with a button operated slider to swap between them.
-Hohner's patent for their Chromonica was granted in 1928 (US pat# 1671309 to David Newman, an employee of Hohner USA), although the instrument had been on the market for a few years by then.
+Hohner's patent for their Chromonica was granted in 1928 (US pat# 1671309) to David Newman, an employee of Hohner USA).
 The ten holed Chromonica 260 was pictured in the January 1910 issue of Music Trade Review and described as the "latest style" from Hohner and it is featured in Hohner's 1911 catalog, but does not seem to have become readily available until the 1920s, its name being changed to the "Chromonica" later in that decade.

 Other harmonicas were designed to play chordal accompaniment, bass lines or special effects, with new designs still coming out even today, although the basic diatonic and chromatic models account for most harmonicas in use.